OPS-E2E-PPE/VBA-Docs/api/PowerPoint.ChartFont.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 The following example formats the title of the first chart as bold.
 Use the **Font** property to return the **ChartFont** object.